Basic rules and guidelines for your presentation

 I will moderately penalize you for going more than 2 minutes over the time limit .
 However, you may

-giving an unclear explanation or a sketchy discussion of your results may outweigh the penalty for going over
+for giving an unclear explanation or a sketchy discussion of your results may outweigh the penalty for

-the time limit.
-(Piece of advice: If your time limit is set at, say 15 minutes, practice your presentation to
+going over the time limit.
+(Piece of advice: If your time limit is set at, say 20 minutes, practice your

 I will not penalize you for going 1 or 2 minutes under the time limit.